ND-open/ptools/README.md

 is suggested here to save time.
 The purpose is also to ease project upgrades and allow unit testing.

-Reporting on the project construction is also important, tools to achive this will be developped in the future.
+Reporting on the project construction is also important, tools to achieve this will be developped in the future.

 ## Installation